 While we won’t cover every type of BMX bike in this list, it is important to know that there are six main types of BMX bikes

-Most of this list consists of Dirt, Park, or Street-style bikes which is one of the most well-rounded types of BMX bikes.
+Most of this list consists of Dirt, Park, or Street-style bikes, which are the main types best BMX brands typically focus on.

 Let’s jump (no pun intended) into our list of the best BMX bikes which includes BMX race bikes, kids BMX bikes, cheap BMX bikes, trick bikes, and more.